 And speaking more specifically about baseball, the Philadelphia Phillies, New York Yankees and New York Mets are all attracting significant betting interest.

 “You’re always going to have liability in this market on the Yankees and Mets and the Phillies.
 It’s normal,” said Gable.

-“I’m really interested to see day-to-day, now that we’re open to the general public, how their teams fair.
+“I’m really interested to see day to day, now that we’re open to the general public, how their teams fare.
 I mean, with the condensed schedule this year, you have two really strong divisions.
 The AL East and the NL East are going to be playing the majority of their games in the division and against each other.
 So some of those stronger teams could get hurt, just the way the schedule’s set up.”

 With so many sports returning and NFL betting just a month away, it was probably the perfect time to change the sportsbook’s name.

 When next you visit Borgata, look for BetMGM Sportsbook & Bar to place your bets.